Remodor/TLD_WeaponImprovements/README.md

 - No Fire Delay After Reload

   *There is no more delay for firing a weapon after a reload.*
+- No Fire Delay After Aim

+  *If you want to remove the fire delay after aiming.*
 - No More Jame Delay

   *There is no more delay for unjamming a weapon after you tried to fire the jammed weapon.*
+- Hide Crosshair

+  *If you want to hide the crosshair (the little point) completely.*
+- Hide Bow Crosshair

+  *If you like to hide the crosshair when  equipping the bow.*

 ## Installation